mehrandvd/skunit/docs/check-statements-spec.md

 GetFoodMenu
 ```

-Also you can us some more advanced assertions by checking the called arguments:
+Also you can us some more advanced assertions by checking the called arguments using arguments conditions.
+Argument condition is an array that contains the name of the condition as the first item, followed by the values:

 ``````md
 ### CHECK FunctionCall